vercel/vercel/examples/eleventy/README.md

 # Eleventy

-This directory is a brief example of a [Eleventy](https://www.11ty.io/) site that can be deployed with Vercel and zero configuration.
+This directory is a brief example of a [Eleventy](https://www.11ty.io/) site that can be deployed to Vercel with zero configuration.

 ## Deploy Your Own